 Speak to your accountant, or HMRC, about taking up the current offers to defer tax payments like VAT to aid cashflow.

 6. Find support groups

-The pandemic has been overwhelming for many small businesses, so it’s important to make sure you have the right support.
+The cost-of-living crisis has been overwhelming for many small businesses, so it’s important to make sure you have the right support.
 Many business schools offer free support through their networks, particularly those belonging to the Small Business Charter.
 There are also regular, free online events through Small Business Britain’s Facebook channels.

 HOW CAN I REQUEST A SMART METER FOR MY SMALL BUSINESS?